bikyc/AuthenticationDemo/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, please contact the project maintainer at [Your Email].
+For questions or feedback, please contact the project maintainer at [bibekcdy@gmail.com].
-## Testing
-To run the unit tests:
-1. Open the Test Explorer in Visual Studio.
-2. Run all tests.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License
-This project is licensed under the [License Name].

-## Contact
-For questions or feedback, please contact [Your Name/Email].